cloudnative-pg/cloudnative-pg/docs/src/cloudnative-pg.v1.md

 <a href="#postgresql-cnpg-io-v1-MinSyncReplicasEnforcementType"><i>MinSyncReplicasEnforcementType</i></a>
 </td>
 <td>
-   <p>MinSyncReplicasEnforcement describe how synchronous replication react
+   <p>MinSyncReplicasEnforcement describes how synchronous replication
-to non-ready replicas.
-When not set or set to <code>preferred</code>, those replicas are not considered against the synchronous replication candidates, giving priority to the availability of the cluster.
-When set to <code>required</code>, non-ready replicas are considered synchronous replication candidates, giving priority to the consistency of the cluster over its availability.</p>
+handles non-ready replicas.
+When this setting is either unset or set to <code>preferred</code>, non-ready replicas are excluded from the pool of synchronous replication candidates, prioritizing the cluster's availability.
+When set to <code>required</code> — the typical expectation of a PostgreSQL DBA — non-ready replicas are included as synchronous replication candidates, prioritizing the cluster's consistency over its availability.</p>
 </td>
 </tr>
 <tr><td><code>shared_preload_libraries</code><br/>